Fios-Quest/YouTube-Scripts/src/space/newtype.md

 ### problem 1

-Let's imagine we wanted to represent years, months and days, we could do so with unsigned integers.
+Here's some code that represents years, months and days.

 For simplicity, I've use `u64`s for everything.

 ### problem 2

-Yes, we should probably use u8s for the month and day, but the size is irrelevant to the point, not every language has differently sized integers... or integers at all... and u64s will help me demonstrate a point at the end of the video.
+Yes, we should probably use `u8`s for the month and day, but the size is irrelevant to the point, not every language has differently sized integers... or as we discussed, integers at all... and `u64`s will help me demonstrate a point at the end of the video.

+### problem 3

 However, we can immediately identify some problems with this.